janegilring/posts/derek-schauland/leveraging-azure-bastion-to-connect-to-azure-vms/leveraging-azure-bastion-to-connect-to-azure-vms.md

 ## Step 2 - Enabling Azure Bastion

-With the networking out of the way, its time to turn on the feature and create an instance of Azure Bastion for the Vnet.
+With the networking out of the way, its time to turn on the feature and create an instance of Azure Bastion for the VNet.
 Please remember, Azure Bastion is configured for each virtual network where it will be used.
 If your organization has seven virtual networks, then to manage all of the systems across them, seven instances of Azure Bastion will be needed.

-My recommendation for placement of Azure Bastion is to place it in the same resource group and region as your virtual network.
+My recommendation for the placement of Azure Bastion is to place it in the same resource group and region as your virtual network.
 Since the bastion service will need to be in the same region as the virtual network this placement seems to fit pretty well.

 To configure Azure Bastion, complete the following steps:

-1. Login to the Azure Portal (https://portal.azure.com)
+1. Log in to the Azure Portal (https://portal.azure.com)
 2. Locate the Virtual Network that Bastion will be configured to use
 3. On the Overview page, select the resource group for the VNet
 4. Click Add within the Resource Group